Metawisdom of the Crowd: Experimental Evidence of Crowd Accuracy Through Diverse Choices of Decision Aids: Discussion and Conclusion

-This dynamic highlights the fact that understanding the origins of metawisdom requires knowledge about the full collection of aids because little can be said about the relationship between individual aids and group accuracy without that context and observation of actual choices.
+This dynamic highlights the fact that understanding the origins of metawisdom requires knowledge about the full collection of aids because little can be said about the relationship between individual aids and group accuracy without the aid context and observation of actual choices.
 For instance, the crowd completely avoiding the least accurate aid could reduce overall accuracy by removing predictive diversity.
-This can be seen in the bean jar experiment (Study 2) results; if all participants had chosen the equation and comparison aids instead of the most inaccurate scale aid and the effects on errors of the former two aids under choice stayed the same), the overall crowd accuracy would have declined\footnote{Distributing the 44 participants who chose the scale aid evenly to the other two aids results in a group estimate of $552 = \frac{244}{400}(578)+\frac{156}{400}(512)$ and group squared error of 4096.
-Even if all 44 went to the most accurate aid, comparison, the group estimate would be 548 and the choice condition would still have a larger error (3676) than the observed error under choice.}.
-Thus the fact that some participants used the scale aid increased crowd accuracy by preserving diversity more than it harmed individual accuracy.
-This pattern was not observed in the CPI experiment (Study 1) and would have been impossible without choice simultaneously causing participants using one of the aids to systematically underestimate the true value.
-On the other hand, had choice not been associated with improvements in group accuracy for the aid self-treatment groups, the observed movement away from both the most and least accurate aids would have resulted in a group estimate of 8.68 for the choice condition, slightly worse than the 8.66 of the assigned treatment\footnote{$\frac{51}{290}(6.61) + \frac{163}{290}(8.13) + \frac{76}{290}(11.25) = 8.68$}.
+This can be seen in Study 1; if all participants had chosen the \emph{equation} and \emph{comparison} aids instead of the most inaccurate \emph{scale} aid, and the effects on errors of the former two aids under choice stayed the same, the overall crowd accuracy would have declined.
+Thus, the fact that some participants used the \emph{scale} aid increased crowd accuracy by adding predictive diversity more than it harmed individual accuracy.
+This pattern was not observed in the CPI Nowcasting experiment (Study 2), and it would have been impossible without choice simultaneously causing participants using one of the aids to systematically underestimate the true value.
+On the other hand, had choice not been associated with improvements in group accuracy for the Choice crowds, the observed selection tendency away from both the most and least accurate aids would have resulted in a group estimate of 8.68 for the Choice condition, slightly worse than the 8.66 of the Assigned treatment\footnote{$\frac{51}{290}(6.61) + \frac{163}{290}(8.13) + \frac{76}{290}(11.25) = 8.68$}.

-These notably different consequences of individuals' choice of decision aids demonstrate the complex relationships between the set of aids, choice, and group outcomes.
-Both the set of available aids and the particular choices simultaneously affect crowd accuracy, and little can be said about the former without observing the latter.
-This fact extends to scenarios with different numbers of aids.
-The signed error of any aid for a numerical criterion estimation task is negative, zero, or positive, and, regardless of the total number of aids, we can treat the two averages of all negative and all positive errored-aids as a single composite negative or positive error and arrive at the same conclusions as above---the aggregate change in individual error and diversity is underdetermined.